An epic story of the forgotten women who changed the world through the love of their sport

-Sonja Hogg and Louisiana Tech beat pioneering African-American Coach C. Vivian Stringer and Cheney State in the first NCAA Women’s Basketball Championship while former Immaculata star, Theresa Shank Grentz and Rutgers beat future Naismith Basketball Hall of Famer Jody Conradt and the University of Texas in the final AIAW Championship.
+Sonja Hogg and Louisiana Tech beat pioneering African-American Coach C. Vivian Stringer and Cheyney State in the first NCAA Women’s Basketball Championship while former Immaculata star, Theresa Shank Grentz and Rutgers beat future Naismith Basketball Hall of Famer Jody Conradt and the University of Texas in the final AIAW Championship.

 In 2021, social media and television is filled with images of women playing sports, but it hasn’t always been this way.

 And it wouldn’t be that way now, IF NOT FOR THEM.

 Veteran women’s basketball broadcaster, Brenda VanLengen, is leading the “IF NOT FOR THEM” documentary project with advisement from a diverse team of women’s basketball enthusiasts.
 VanLengen has announced over 1,200 women’s basketball games on ESPN, Fox Sports and other networks throughout her 26-year broadcasting career and has gained the respect and trust of generations of coaches and athletes.
 She coached basketball at the high school and college levels after twice earning Academic All-American honors playing basketball at the University of Nebraska-Kearney, all of which would not have been possible IF NOT FOR THEM.

 “This is personal for me,” says VanLengen.
 “Because of these courageous women who broke barriers and changed social norms, a path was created for girls like me to be able to play sports in high school and college, then pursue a career in sports broadcasting because of the doors that had been opened.”